-Configure your backend database for PowerSync
+Configure your backend database for PowerSync, including permissions and replication settings.

 Version compatibility: PowerSync requires Postgres version 11 or greater.